Choking or lump in the throat feeling anxiety symptom

 When stress responses occur infrequently, the body can recover relatively quickly from the physiological, psychological, and emotional changes the stress response brings about.
 When stress responses occur too frequently and/or dramatically, however, the body has a more difficult time recovering, which can result in the body remaining in a semi hyperstimulated state, since stress hormones are stimulants.
 A body that becomes stress-response hyperstimulated can exhibit similar sensations and symptoms to that of an active stress response.
 This anxiety choking feeling is an example of why the body can experience symptoms simply from being overly stressed.

-Elevated stress is commonly associated with the anxiety choking feeling when all other medical reasons have been ruled out.
+Chronic stress (hyperstimulation) is commonly associated with the anxiety choking feeling when all other medical reasons have been ruled out.

 Regarding the anxiety choking feeling, there is minimal danger of choking or suffocating under normal conditions, however, some people are very sensitive to their throat, and therefore caution should be exercised when eating.
-Chewing food thoroughly and slowly will prevent inadvertently swallowing something that may provoke someone to gag or choke.
+Chewing food thoroughly and slowly will prevent inadvertently swallowing something that may provoke gagging or choking.

 This anxiety choking feeling can come and go, and may seem to intensify if one becomes focused on it.